hai12hai12/lidar/readme.md

 load: ROS Signal Reception and File Storage.
 Registion:File Registration for Alignment.
 Visualization:Visualization of Alignment Results.
+config.yaml: Registration parameters

 ### Process

-1.Roslaunch 1.launch is ready to receive signals for the release of the package, press the spacebar to store the subscribed messages as a file.
+1.Roslaunch load.launch is ready to receive signals for the release of the package, press the spacebar to store the subscribed messages as a file.
 2.The project subscribes to ponitcloud2 and image messages.
 Messages can be released by playing back the rosbag we provide.
-3.Roslaunch 2.launch for point cloud registration via ILCC.
+3.Roslaunch registion.launch for point cloud registration via ILCC.
-4.Roslaunch 3.launch to visualize the registration results.
+4.Roslaunch rviz.launch to visualize the registration results.